By Jing-Zhi Wong

 International law is fluid and influenced by political pressures and circumstances of the day.
 In disputes over territorial sovereignty, it is often the conduct of nations in respect of the territory in question that determines ownership of title, similar to concepts of Adverse Possession in domestic law.
 Incursions onto disputed territory with intent of acquiring a better claim to them may lead to escalating tensions in the region, especially in situations pending a ruling from the ICJ.
 Perhaps it is in the interest of friendship and peace that both parties maintain the status quo, reach a compromise and consider holding these maritime features in condominia.

 Jing-Zhi (Benjamin) Wong is a final year undergraduate majoring in Engineering Science and Law and Society at the University of Western Australia.
-His favourite TV shows when procrastinating from study include Escape to the Country and Judge John Deed.
+He has also written a follow up article on the merits of Malaysia’s Pedra Branca judgment review application.

 Case concerning Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia v Singapore) (Judgement) (International Court of Justice, General List No 130, 23 May 2008) arts -